 WinPE bootable disk creator

-This will be very helpful if you run into issues with your hard drive and if you have an image saved, you can literally restore it on another drive and use the disk as your normal computer quite easily.
+This will be very helpful if you run into issues with your hard drive, and if you have an image saved, you can literally restore it on another drive and use the disk as your normal computer quite easily.

 Availability & pricing

 The Partition Master Professional version is priced at $39.99.
+The price seems steep, but the developer offers TheSweetBits readers an exclusive 30% discount.
 For users with less stringent requirements, there’s a free home version of Partition Master.
 There is also a server version for use with Microsoft’s server operating systems.